Robinlovelace/open-gat/README.md

-benefit of the range of free and open options offered is that users are encouraged to think about and better understand the tools they are using rather than blindly using established (and perhaps expensive and dated) ‘tools of the trade’.
+benefit of the range of free and open options offered is that users are encouraged to think about and better understand the tools they are using rather than blindly using established (and perhaps expensive and dated) ‘tools of the trade.’
 From a *developer perspective*, the community of support and feedback may be more important than current functionality of tools.
 The literature shows that R, Python and QGIS communities have already developed several tools for transport planning that, when